jorgesuja/simple-pipelines/README.md

 # Simple pipelines

-Define pipelines of execution by configuration
+Simple project to just execute a list of steps based on configuration